MBBS Graduate Medicine

 Admission to medicine at Imperial is highly competitive.
 We receive well over 600 applications for entry and interview about 90 candidates.
 We make approximately 45 offers.

 We use a range of criteria to assess candidates.
 Candidates must meet the minimum academic requirements outlined in the section on entrance requirements and BMAT.
-Candidates are expected to be available for competitive interviews in January 2018.
+Candidates are expected to be available for competitive interviews.
 Candidates who are unable to attend an interview will not be made an offer.

 - have obtained or be predicted to obtain a degree of adequate class, in an acceptable biological subject, to satisfy the School of Medicine’s academic criteria